EmanuelAntol/DE1/README.md

 ### pulse_enable
-The pulse_enable component sends 15 ns wide pulse to the HS-SR04‘s trigger pin, which will start measuring proces.
+The pulse_enable component sends 15 us wide pulse to the HS-SR04‘s trigger pin, which will start measuring proces.
 This component is dependant on the clock signal.
 If the clock signal is 0 it will not activate the HS-SR04 sensor.

 ### sensor_read
 The sensor_read component is working as a finite state machine with 3 states (Waiting, Counting, Write) and it is used to measure the width of the pulse received from the HS-SR04’s echo pin, convert it to a binary distance value and sends it to the [bin_bcd](#bin_bcd).
 The sensor is calibrated to the ambient temperature of 20°C.